Quantitative Assessments of Water and Salt Balance for Cropping Systems in Lower Colorado River Irrigation Districts

 Dr. Dawit Zerihun, University of Arizona

-Dr. Clinton Williams, USDA-ARS Arid-Land Agricultural Research Center
+Dr. Clinton Williams, USDA-ARS Arid Land Agricultural Research Center

 Project Supporter(s)